 Then it’s up to you which one you would prefer.

-In this pricing segment, Bluehost is the winner for their low cost shared hosting and WordPress hosting.
+In this pricing segment, Bluehost is the winner for its low cost shared hosting and WordPress hosting.

 Scalability is important when you are choosing a host.
 Your hosting provider should ready for your growth.